DanWillisUni/ChatBot/README.md

 ##Download requirements
 1. pip install -r requirements.txt

+Must have Firefox downloaded and installed on the computer

-#To run
+##To run
-In CMD run: ngrok http 5000
+1. In CMD run: ngrok http 5000
+2. Edit the callback URL for the facebook page to the https tunneled by ngrok
-Start the FbMessenger.py
+3. Start the FbMessenger.py
-Send your first message in the chat
+4. Send your first message in the chat
-Start Engine.py
+5. Start Engine.py